Nutritional Sciences Dietetic Internship

 - Meals - No meals are included at the rotation sites.

-- Medical insurance - U-M Alumni can purchase insurance from University Health Service and others through GradMed.
+- Medical insurance - U-M Alumni are eligible for the University Health Service (UHS)

 Dietetic interns are provided with medical professional liability coverage by the